-Peter holds a third-degree black belt (sandan) in Shinpu-ren, a style of karate developed by Okinawan, Japanese, and Korean practitioners originally brought to the US by Yoichi Nakachi.* Peter earned his shodan (1st degree black belt) in 1993 under Hanshi (highest ranking instructor) John Kraemer of Aberdeen, WA.
-Since that time, he has trained and taught when opportunities arise, all with the intention of continuing his journey as a martial artist through bringing young people and adults the values of self-control, confidence, discipline, and physical mastery that comes with martial arts training.
+*Peter holds a third-degree black belt (sandan) in Shinpu-ren, a style of karate developed by Okinawan, Japanese, and Korean practitioners originally brought to the US by Yoichi Nakachi.** Peter earned his shodan (1st degree black belt) in 1993 under Hanshi (highest ranking instructor) John Kraemer of Aberdeen, WA.
+Since that time, he has trained and taught when opportunities arise, all with the goal of continuing his journey as a martial artist through bringing kids and adults the values of self-control, confidence, discipline, and physical mastery that comes with martial arts training.

 If you live in the Grays Harbor area and are interested in karate training, Morningstar Karate offers a great program for kids and adults alike, emphasizing a balance of physical fitness,and traditional karate striking and self-defense technique, all within a unique character building environment designed to accelerate and solidify the development of individual moral responsibility in it's practitioners.